Topshelf/Topshelf/doc/source/installation/prerequisites.rst

 .Net Framework
 """"""""""""""

-Currently Topshelf is tested on .Net 3.5 sp1 and .Net 4.0.
+Currently Topshelf is tested on .NET 3.5 Service Pack 1 and .NET 4.0.